 He has litigated the case on behalf of management during his career as well, including boards of education, governmental units, and municipalities.
-He has litigated more than 200 grievances, scores of unfair labor practice cases before the Illinois Labor Relations Board, as well as routinely appearing in state courts and appellate courts.
-Brother Camden also teaches for Northwestern University School for Professional and Continuing Studies-Center for Public Safety on labor relations, discipline and discharge and federal statutory regulation as it affects police staff and command, as well as economics classes for Benedictine University online executive MBA program.
+He has litigated more than 200 grievances, and scores of unfair labor practice cases before the Illinois Labor Relations Board, as well as routinely appearing in state courts and appellate courts.
+Brother Camden also teaches for Northwestern University School for Professional and Continuing Studies-Center for Public Safety on labor relations, discipline and discharge, and federal statutory regulation as it affects police staff and command, as well as economics classes for Benedictine University’s online executive MBA program.

 Patrick M. Allen – Phi Chapter (Oregon State University) – 2002 to 2008